easy-system/es-events/docs/Convention.md

 In this regard, there are two significant limitations to operate with events:

-1. As an event listener, possible to use only those listeners that are registered in the system Service Locator.
+1. All event listeners must be registered in `Es\Events\Listeners`.
-2. The registration of listeners should be performed only with configuration files.
+2. The registration of events and listeners should be performed only with configuration files.

-The system itself must provide the code, that performs event configuration using the configuration files.
+The system itself must provide the code, that performs configuration of events and listeners using the configuration files.
 The user code must only provide the necessary configuration files.

 In addition, these limitations make it possible to cache all registered events.